 Alan also studied for two summers at The Music Academy of the West in California which is headed by famed mezzo-soprano Marilyn Horne.
 There he also sang Harlequin in Strauss’ Ariadne auf Naxos and then Sid in Britten’s Albert Herring to rave reviews.

-Alan has also performed as a soloists with the following companies: Boston Symphony Orchestra, Calgary Opera, Castleward Opera (N. Ireland), City of Bath Bach Choir (UK), Connecticut Grand Opera, Exeter Bach Choir (UK), Kamloops Symphony Orchestra, Modern Baroque Opera, Okanagan Symphony, Opera Holland Park (London, England), Opéra-Théâtre de Besançon (France), Sault Ste Marie Chamber Choir, Silesian State Theatre (Czech Rep), The Opera Project (UK), Vancouver Opera, Vancouver International Song Institute, Western Canada Theatre.
+Alan has also performed as a soloists with the following companies: Boston Symphony Orchestra, Calgary Opera, Castleward Opera (N. Ireland), City of Bath Bach Choir (UK), Connecticut Grand Opera, Exeter Bach Choir (UK), Kamloops Symphony Orchestra, Modern Baroque Opera, Okanagan Symphony, Opera Holland Park (London, England), Opéra-Théâtre de Besançon (France), The Opera Project (UK), Vancouver Opera, Opera Kelowna, Vancouver International Song Institute, Western Canada Theatre.

 In 2006, Thompson Rivers University awarded Alan a Distinguished Alumni Award for his accomplishments in Arts and Culture.
 In 2012, Alan was the sole recipient of the Kamloops Mayors Award for the Arts for his innovations in the arts.